 Russian skiers have had another success in the Nordic skiing championships being held in Czechoslovakia.?

-Russian skiers have had another success in the Nordic skiing championships being held in Czechoslovakia.
+Background: Russian skiers have had another success in the Nordic skiing championships being held in Czechoslovakia.
 Twenty-nine year-old Vyachesla Vedenin, an army captain on Saturday (Feb 15) won the 30 kilometre cross country race in one hour, 39 minutes, 48 seconds.

 Second, less than a minute behind him, was an East German student, Gerhard Grimmer.